 In fact, I could find only one fleeting reference to this debilitating fallout common among so many heart patients, and that one reference is buried in a single paragraph in the “What About Sex?” section about halfway through the book.

 Doctors, next time you’re seeing a freshly-diagnosed heart patient for a follow-up appointment, please remember that we’re more than just a major organ that’s successfully undergone a procedure.

 It’s time to start paying attention to the real-life emotional, mental and psychological trauma embodied in the whole person sitting across from you.

 © 2017 Carolyn Thomas Heart Sisters ♥ www.myheartsisters

 1. Colleen M. Norris et al. “Depression Symptoms have a Greater Impact on the 1-Year Health-Related Quality of Life Outcomes of Women Post-Myocardial Infarction Compared to Men”.
 Eur J Cardiovasc Nurs June 2007 vol. 6 no. 2 92-98

 2. Susmita Mallik et al, “Depressive Symptoms After Acute Myocardial Infarction: Evidence for Highest Rates in Younger Women,” Archives of Internal Medicine 2006; 166: 876-883.

-This post was originally published here in September 2013.
 I wrote more about situational depression associated with heart disease in Chapter 6 of my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher Johns Hopkins University Press (and use their code HTWN to save 20% off the list price when you order).
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher Johns Hopkins University Press (and use their code HTWN to save 20% off the list price when you order).